mizmay/standalone_web_maps_foss4g2025/workshop/step-03.md

 ---
 In this step, we'll create the HTML structure and stylesheet, then set up a web server to use MapLibre GL JS to display the Te Ara Hura on a map.

-## Create Your Map Files
+## Understand Your Web Map Files

-First, let's create the files needed for your map.
-We'll set up the web server afterward so you can view your map.
+First, let's review the files needed for your map.
+We'll set up the web server afterward so you can view a version of Te Ara Hura rendered via Maplibre.

+The two files to understand are `index.html`, which contains the code that invokes Maplibre, and `style.json`, which tells Maplibre how to render your source data.

-### Create a Stylesheet
+### The Stylesheet

 We need to tell Maplibre how we want the GeoJSON we downloaded in the previous step to be interpreted in order for Te Ara Hura to render on a web map.

-Create a file called `style.json` by copying and pasting the text below into a new text file and saving it at the root of your repository:
+Open the file called `style.json` in the root of your repository:

 ```json
 {